shoudto/Color-Project-App/README.md

 ## Usage

 In this application you will be able to generate random colors or create a custom color by setting up the color, saturation, and hue.
-As well as able to copy and paste by clicking the color hex.
-There has been a local library created to able to save a set of colors and provide a name for the set.
+The user is able to copy and paste by clicking the color hex.
+There is a local library created to save sets of colors and provide a name for the set.